Interesting Ways To Decorate Your Shed For Christmasadmin

 Give your garden a festive makeover

 Some of us take pride in taking our Christmas decorating skills outside and activities can include anything from hanging a wreath on the front door to guiding fairy lights around the window, the fence, the plant pots and anything else we feel would benefit from a festive makeover.
 If you fancy stepping up the competition this year and getting one over on the neighbours, why not turn add garden shed decorations to turn your shed into your next masterpiece?

 Forget the inflatable reindeer and get the shed involved

-Often a forgotten relic of summer during the colder months, your garden shed should also benefit from a little festive cheer this Christmas.
+Often a forgotten relic of summer during the colder months, your wooden shed should also benefit from a little festive cheer this Christmas.
 It doesn’t take too much time to get the ideas flowing and you could achieve something fantastic without having to dive too deeply into your pockets.

 Here are some ideas to get you started

-Think of your shed as you would any other room in your house.
+Think of your garden shed as you would any other room in your house.
 It has a door, four walls and, often, a window too.
 Just like your house, your shed should have an appealing exterior with Christmassy additions both inside and out.

 - Place fir trees or poinsettias either side of your door and decorate them with fairy lights